-To take advantage of the scheme please ensure you satisfy the criteria below.
-If so, print off a copy of the application form and post it with your cheque for £164.00, (or £120.00 if between 1st January and 30th June 2020), made payable to RAP Ltd, to the address shown.
-If insurance cover is urgent we will accept emailed scanned applications provided you email us your request for our bank details to pay by bank transfer.
+To take advantage of the scheme please ensure you satisfy the criteria below and have read through and accept the detail contained in our Terms and Conditions.
+If so, print off a copy of the application form and post it with your cheque for £164.00, (or £120.00 if between 1st January and 30th June 2021), made payable to RAP Ltd, to the address shown.
+If insurance cover is urgent we will accept emailed scanned applications provided you email us a request for our bank details to enable you to pay by bank transfer.
 There is much more information on the other pages of this website that you are advised to read.
-It is particularly important to read the detail contained in Terms and Conditions.

 Before completing the application form all owners are advised that any woods containing hazards such as permanent ponds, lakes, streams and rivers; seasonal ponds and streams, mineshafts, quarries, saw-mills, etc. may not be accepted.
 Each hazard will be considered on its merits and owners should consult the broking team at Clark Thomson Ltd on 01382 735122 in advance of applying for cover.
 Once clearance has been received from them the application form should be noted accordingly under Section 12.